 Looking for Play Therapy in Calgary?

-At Unicorn Psychology in Calgary, we provide compassionate, evidence-based Play Therapy to help children develop emotional resilience, problem-solving skills, and healthy relationships.
-If your child is struggling with anxiety, behavioral challenges, or emotional regulation, Play Therapy can be a support for their emotional and social development.
+At Unicorn Psychology in Calgary, we provide compassionate, evidence-based play therapy to help children develop emotional resilience, problem-solving skills, and healthy relationships.
+If your child is struggling with anxiety, behavioural challenges, or emotional regulation, play therapy can be a support for their emotional and social development.

 Areas of Support